 Again, a wait of two or three days for the transaction to post.
 This time…success!

-There are two amazing aspects to the travel credit.
+There are two amazing aspects of the travel credit.
 First, you get it each calendar year, meaning you can earn $600 in your first year with the card!
 Second, the credit is automatic.

 We knew the credit would just show up automatically.
 We wouldn’t have to apply for it or do anything extra to get it.
 Yay!
 We were expecting, however, to have to wait until the end of the billing cycle to actually get it.
 NOPE!